NBZion/SteamModDownloader/README.md

 - Downloading a mod may not work until you delete the steamcmd folder and try to re-download it.

 ## Some Things To Note...
-- This project is currently only built for the linux python version.
+- This project now supports windows! just git clone the project and run __main__.py via python(working on exe soon)
 - Some mods may not download in anonymous mode, if so please use steam account option in config.
 - My code is messy, so feel free to pull-request any changes!
 - This project is still being updated, it's just that I'm either busy or don't have a feature to add, so please suggest potential features or report bugs in the issues page.